Do College Minors Matter?

 Can College Minors Help With Finding Jobs?

 Having a minor can help job applicants stand out from the rest.
 It demonstrates additional knowledge associated with one’s major or passion in life.
-However, there is such a thing as too many minors.
-Having multiple minors, for some employers and in some industries, can do more harm than good.

 You will become one of the millions who want to get employed after graduating from college.